Skip to content

 Then follow instructions below to apply upgrade.

-If you installed Bleemeo agent with the standard method, it’s using your system packaging tools.
-Therefore upgrade is done by those tools (apt, yum, dnf…).
+If you installed the Bleemeo agent with the standard method, it uses your system packaging tools.
+The upgrade is therefore done by those tools (apt, yum, dnf…).

 On TrueNAS CORE you can check and install the new Bleemeo agent version by running the following in a shell: